neuroergolab/LSL_multimodal/README.md

 # Usage

+> In order to be able to work with different computers over network, please make sure all apps (python, Aurora fNIRS, EEG, ...) are allowed through Windows Defender Firewall.
+More info: https://pureinfotech.com/allow-apps-firewall-windows-10/

 1. Run the following command to start the streamer:
     * `python3 streamer.py`
     * Alter the parameters in the example progam if needed.